kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 To test that the installation is working correctly, we will load a simple ontology and some data from a file, *basic-genealogy.gql* and test it in the Graql shell and Grakn Visualiser.
 The *basic-genealogy.gql* file will be included in the */examples* folder of the Grakn installation zip from the next release and onwards.
 It is not currently in the zip, so you will need to get it from the [Grakn repo on Github](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/basic-genealogy.gql).
 In the code below, we assume that the file is in the */examples* folder.

 Type in the following to load the example graph.
+This starts the Graql shell in non-interactive mode, loading the specified file and exiting after the load is complete.

 ```bash
 ./bin/graql.sh -f ./examples/basic-genealogy.gql
 ```

-Then type the following to start the Graql shell:
+Then type the following to start the Graql shell in its interactive (REPL) mode, type:

 ```bash
 ./bin/graql.sh